I invite you to conversation about my current projects, along with the intellectual and spiritual inquiry that unites them.

 4. Draft documents ready for circulation, comment and use, but not yet in final form.

-The painting at the top of this entry shows Alaska’s Wrangell Mountains and Copper River Basin as they may have been during a relatively mild interval in the last major ice age.
+The painting at the top of this page shows Alaska’s Wrangell Mountains and Copper River Basin as they may have been during a mild interval in the last major ice age.
 The foreground is excerpted from a painting by Mauricio Anton.
 I added the Wrangell Mountains peaks in the background.
 Scientists have found 30,000 year old mammoth bone in the Copper Basin.